-When people ask, what is a force break mod on a keyboard kit, they usually want to know why their keyboard sounds hollow or metallic.
+When people ask what a force break mod on a keyboard kit is, they usually want to know why their keyboard sounds hollow or metallic.
 This mod is designed to fix that issue.
 It separates metal parts inside the keyboard case slightly, so vibrations do not travel freely and create echo or pinging noises.

 What Is a Force Break Mod on a Keyboard Kit?